-Japan’s number one aniki is the target to our new Seiyuu Digest.
-Katsuyuki Konishi, owner of one of the classiest and most charming honeyed baritones in the seiyuu industry, is more than just a talented seiyuu with a knack for righteous, cool or silly characters.
+Katsuyuki Konishi, Japan’s number one aniki and owner of one of the classiest and most charming honeyed baritones in the seiyuu industry, is more than just a talented seiyuu with a knack for righteous, cool, or silly characters.

 KANJI: 小西 克幸

 HEIGHT: 180 cm

 A note, this article was written in 2016 and is currently undergoing a deep update.

 Some information below may be dated or not updated.

 Born in 1973 in Wakayama, Japan, Konishi had a pretty active youth before even kicking off his seiyuu career.